wvlet/airframe/airframe-jmx/README.md

-wvlet-jmx
+airframe-jmx
 ====

-wvlet-jmx enables exposing application information through JMX so that you can check the running state of an application outside JVM.
+airframe-jmx enables exposing application information through JMX so that you can check the running state of an application outside JVM.
 For example, you can use `jconsole` program to access JMX parameters.

 JMX already provides various JVM metrics (e.g., heap memory usage, GC statistics, etc.).
 DataDog provides a handy way to collect JMX metrics: